-Car rental agencies must contend with enormous insurance liability issues, and for that reason they adhere to some hard and fast rules when renting out their vehicles.
+Car rental companies must contend with enormous insurance liability issues, and for that reason they adhere to some hard and fast rules when renting out their vehicles.
 These rules apply to all of the national dealers.
 If you don't qualify to rent a car from one of these national agencies, smaller car-rental agencies often operate under more relaxed standards.
-They typically rent out older model vehicles to those aged 21 and over with a valid credit card.
+They typically rent out older model vehicles to those aged 21 and over with a valid driver’s license and credit card at the time of rental.
+The larger rental locations often have a minimum age requirement of 25 instead and higher rates or a surcharge for younger drivers.

 License

 The nationally known car-rental agencies require that their customers be licensed drivers who are 25 years of age or older.
-They must have a drivers license issued by the country where they claim residence.
+They must have a driver's license issued by the country where they claim residence.
 The license must be valid and remain valid for the entire time they wish to rent the vehicle.
-The person renting the car must also have a valid credit card.
+The renter must also have a valid credit card.
 Some agencies make an exception and rent to drivers who are under age 25, but at least 21 years old; however, there are higher rates for these rentals.
-Some car rental agencies check your driving record when you present your drivers license, and people with bad driving records can be denied.
+Some car rental agencies check your driving record when you present your driver's license, and people with bad driving records can be denied due to the rental agreement policies of their insurance company.

 Insurance